People

 Oceans are used by many different users, with many non-users having an opinion about how oceans should be used.
 This creates an array of complications and externalities by some upon others which is not accounted for, thus setting incentives wrongly.
 Finding an operational way through this jungle of interests and biological/economic/social interactions is a challenge.

-Michelle BetsillBetsill, Michelle
+Michelle BetsillBetsill, Michele

 Professor, Department of Political Science